 But it is coming at the expense of our environment.
 And ever since the invention of the internet in 1991, economic globalisation has become more and more rapid.
 Economic globalisation can be defined as how countries are coming together as one big global economy, making international trade easier.
 Yet, all of this transportation is reliant on carbon.

 Insert Donald Trump:

-Trump, a key critic of globalisation.
-Has seen him introduce heavy tariffs onto 31 nations with China coping most of the brunt.
-Much to the despise of most mainstream media platforms.
+Trump’s criticism of globalisation has seen him introduce heavy tariffs onto 31 nations, with China copping most of the brunt.
+This is much to the chagrin of most mainstream media platforms.
 Overall, these tariffs come to a combined total of US$12 billion.
-A tariff is a tax on a foreign product designed to protect domestic producers in an effort to lift local economies.
-This political theory is also known as protectionism which can be defined as a push to shield the domestic economy by taxing external imports.
+A tariff is a tax on a foreign product, designed to protect domestic producers in an effort to lift local economies.
+This political theory is also known as protectionism, which can be defined as a push to shield the domestic economy by taxing external imports.

-When put into practice this greatly reduces the amount of importing a nation implements and also reduces the amount of exporting in a rebound effect.
+When put into practice, this greatly reduces the amount of importing a nation implements and also reduces the amount of exporting in a rebound effect.
 Thus, making a nation more self-reliant and self-efficient.
-If more nations took on this approach, we wouldn’t need to fly products all of the world realising dangerous amounts of carbon into our thinly layered atmosphere.
+If more nations took on this approach, we wouldn’t need to fly products all of the world releasing dangerous amounts of carbon into our thinly layered atmosphere.

 Yet I don’t hear the environmentalists backing this idea.